 Archaeological Museum of Burdur: (left to right) statues of Asclepius and Nemesis (from Sagalassos) and Hercules (from Cremna)

-The Archaeological Museum of Burdur, the capital of the vilayet (province) where Sagalassos is situated, has undergone a renovation of its interior in order to properly house the many statues and reliefs found at Sagalassos.
+The Archaeological Museum of Burdur, the capital of the vilayet (province) where Sagalassos is situated, has undergone a renovation of its interior in order to properly house the many statues and reliefs which were found at Sagalassos.